 - 4.1 Engagement with the County Council's senior leadership has provided an understanding of each directorate's current and future needs.
 This insight has shaped the procurement of the proposed Digital Customer Service Function, and the decision to insource the social care element of the Customer Service Centre.
-The County Council's Executive Leadership Team supports the approach. - 4.2 Workshops were held with all County Council's services whose customers use the Customer Service Centre.
+The County Council's Executive Leadership Team supports the approach. - 4.2 The County Council Performance and Finance Scrutiny Committee has been consulted.
+With regard to the procurement: the Committee supported the proposal that options be explored to work with a partner organisation, ideally one based within West Sussex.
+The Committee stressed the importance of how the Council interacts with vulnerable customers to ensure they receive the support needed and therefore requested that links are considered between the in-house and out-sourced service provider.
+The Committee also recognised the importance of a supportive organisational culture and the need for 2-way communication and feedback alongside training.
+The Committee requested a visit to the new provider when appropriate. - 4.3 Workshops were held with all County Council's services whose customers use the Customer Service Centre.
 These workshops focused on the detail of current and future customer needs and digital solutions.
-This insight has shaped the procurement of the outsourced Digital Customer Service Function. - 4.3 Governance supporting the procurement activity is in place, where key officers across the County Council will support the procurement and delivery of the future Digital Customer Service Function.
+This insight has shaped the procurement of the outsourced Digital Customer Service Function. - 4.4 Governance supporting the procurement activity is in place, where key officers across the County Council will support the procurement and delivery of the future Digital Customer Service Function.